Spicy Mexican Slaw with Lime and Cilantro (Video)

 (Makes about 4 servings, recipe can be easily doubled.
 Recipe adapted slightly from Fine Cooking Annual 2008.)

 (You can use all green or all red cabbage.)

-In small bowl, whisk together, mayo, lime juice, and hot sauce.
-(You may want to start with less than the full amount of lime juice and hot sauce and keep adding until you have the desired blend of sour/hot flavor.)
+In small bowl or measuring cup, whisk together, mayo, lime juice, and hot sauce.
+(Start with less than the full amount of lime juice and hot sauce and keep adding until you have the desired blend of sour/hot flavor.)

 Use a wooden spoon to mix dressing into cabbage mixture.
 Season to taste with salt and serve immediately, or chill for a few hours.

 This salad will keep well overnight in the refrigerator, but the lime juice will cause the red cabbage to bleed color and turn the salad slightly pink.
 If you’re making extra you might want to use all green cabbage, although I didn’t mind the pink color at all when I ate the leftovers!
 Another good strategy if you’re not cooking for many people is to chop the cabbage and green onion and mix the dressing for the full amount and store in the fridge, then chop cilantro and stir salad together in smaller amounts as you’re going to eat it.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 This salad is a perfect side dish for most any low-carb eating plans, including the South Beach Diet, and it’s also gluten-free, meatless, vegan, and can be Paleo or Whole 30 with approved mayo and hot sauce.